 The 52-week savings challenge involves saving money incrementally each week.
 I recommend starting with the smallest amount of money first, especially if this is the first time you’ve ever tried a money challenge.
 Consistency is key.

-If your goal is to save $1,378 in a year, you’ll start by saving $1 in the first week.
-Each week moving forward you’ll add an extra dollar.
-So for example, you’ll save $2 in week 2, $3 in week 3, $4 in week for and so on until you save $52 dollars in week 52.
+If your goal is to save $1,378 in a year, you’ll start by saving $1 in the first week of the challenge.
+Each week moving forward will be an increasing amount of money, adding an extra dollar each week.
+So for example, you’ll save $2 in the second week, $3 in the third week, $4 in week for and so on until you save $52 dollars in week 52.

 Want to be successful with the 52-week savings challenge?
 Here are some tips!